Skip to main content

 However, Model is for read operations only.
 To perform insert, update, or delete, you need to use ActiveModel which attaches a state on each field.

 Finally, there is no singleton (global context) in SeaORM.
 Application code is responsible for managing the ownership of the DatabaseConnection.
-We do provide integration examples for web frameworks including Actix, axum and poem, Loco to help you get started quickly.
+We do provide integration examples for web frameworks including Actix, axum, poem, Loco and salvo to help you get started quickly.